 Thus the neo-classical perfect competition model does not reflect reality because of invalid assumptions, p <>mu <> mr <> mc

 The response to market failure was correction by policy intervention.
-In the East policy intervention was almost total and dramatic.
-In the West there was an uneasy compromise.
+In the East policy intervention was almost total and dramatic compromise.
+In the West there was an uneasy cooperation.

 Neo-classical economic theory was apparently justifying two very different practical policies.

 There was a further problem, the resolution of the policy conflict was difficult because of the nature of economic analysis.

 Scientific proof in physics can settle arguments.
 In economics proof is elusive.

 The difference between the physical sciences and the social sciences is significant –

 a) cause and effect models, the physical sciences are traditionally described by linear mathematics, however, in human activity systems cause and effect is a problem because complexity is changing and variables are interconnected –

 knowledge is tacit, dispersed, incomplete, inaccurate and selective